MARCH 2021 ROAD REPORT

 Sonora Highway 54 from Magdalena – Cucurpe – Sinoquipe:

 The new pavement placed 3 years ago is showing some issues but the road is generally good.
 There is a spot between Cucurpe and Sinoquipe where the east bound lane has been undermined.
 It was well marked but be alert.
 There may be gravel where the road has been resealed.
-The river at Cucurpe is dry or just a trickle.
-This can change at any time if it rains up stream.
+The river crossing at Cucurpe is being rebuilt.
 Watch for rocks on the road in the road cuts and gravel kicked up onto the pavement in the curves.
 There is gravel, sand and mud on the road at the vados.
 Numerous rocks litter the road in the narrow road cuts and can reduce the road to one lane.
 Be alert.

 Coming from Naco or Douglas

 The other route from Douglas/Agua Prieta is to head west from Agua Prieta on Mex Hwy 2 and turn south on Mex Hwy 17 just outside of the town.
 Continue south through Esqueda.
 Continue on Hwy 17 about 6 miles south of Esqueda.
 You will see a sign for Arizpe and a paved intersection.
 Turn right towards Bacoachi.
 At the intersection of Son 89 turn left and continue 60 miles to Banámichi.
 The road from Hwy 17 to Bacoachi has some construction with short sections of packed dirt and gravel and a few short dirt detours.
-T Portions of the road are being chip sealed and there is some areas of loose gravel on the road.
+Portions of the road are being chip sealed and there is some areas of loose gravel on the road.
 Motorcyclists take heed.
 This is an alternative to Hwy 89 south of Cananea plus there is very little traffic on this road and the views are great.
 You may encounter truck traffic on Mex 17.
 If you would like to take this route from Naco then turn left (east)on Mex Hwy 2 at the Naco road and drive about 22 miles to the intersection of Mex Hwy 17 and turn right (south) at the sign marked Nacozari and Moctezuma.